emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

 Doing so could leave you on 3.65 without any way to regain homebrew access.

 Formatting your Vita should be safe however.

-## Compatibility

-Homebrew and plugins might have to be updated to work on 3.65.
-Software such as SD2Vita and NoNpDrm have been updated and you will need to download the new versions to keep using them.

 ## Downloads